Section 283 of The Insolvency Act 1986 - The assets a bankrupt can keep

 (b) such clothing, bedding, furniture, household equipment and provisions as are necessary for satisfying the basic domestic needs of the bankrupt and his family.

 This subsection is subject to section 308 (certain excluded property reclaimable by trustee).
-To read section 308 of the Insolvency Act 1986 click here
+To read Section 308 of The Insolvency Act 1986 follow this link.

 (3) Subsection (1) does not apply to